dbaarda/workspace-tools/3DPrinting.md

 does is relieve the accumulated advance pressure, and even more importantly, restore re-applys that pressure!
-This means when you print at constant speed, the advance pressure initially starts low giving under-extruded lines, but builds up over the Kt timeconstant duration to give the right extrusion rate.
+This means when you print at constant speed, the advance pressure initially starts low giving under-extruded lines, but builds up over the `Kf` timeconstant duration to give the right extrusion rate.
 When the printer stops and retracts, it quickly relieves that pressure so it can move without extruding, and when it restores, it re-applys that pressure so the printer is ready to print at the previous speed without under-extruding at the start.

 What this means is the ideal retraction distance is the accumulated pressure advance distance.
-If the printer implements linear advance, and it is implemented and tuned perfectly, this means you shouldn't need any retraction or restore at all, but perhaps a tiny token amount to compensate for tiny miss-calibration errors would be wise.
+If the printer implements linear advance, and it is implemented and tuned perfectly, this means you shouldn't need any retraction or restore at all, but perhaps a tiny token amount to compensate for tiny miss-calibration errors and backlash would be wise.
 However, if the printer doesn't implement linear advance, then the ideal retraction distance depends on the previous extrusion speed, and the ideal restore distance depends on the **next** extrusion speed.

 If the printer always printed at constant extrusion rates, using a constant